spookier/SnowCrash/level03/level03.md

 - found executable

 - once ran it asks to be exploited (uwu)
->so probably indentifying and exploiting a vulnerability like buffer overflow?
+>so probably reverse engineering then indentifying and exploiting a vulnerability

 # --- target research on system ---